Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-10.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-10.kt).

-The output of this code clearly shows that execution of the `flow { ... }` body in `numbers()` function had stopped after emitting the second number:
+The output of this code clearly shows that the execution of the `flow { ... }` body in the `numbers()` function stopped after emitting the second number:

 ```text
 1